Tag: STEM

 A view down the table of blind youth getting hands on experience making simple circuits

-You can’t pursue your dreams without first believing you can.
+Support Us Today You can’t pursue your dreams without first believing you can.
 With your support on Colorado Gives Day today, we’ll continue to work to confront the problem of low expectations for blind people in education, employment, and virtually every aspect of our lives.
-We teach our blind students skills, imbue them with self-confidence, and nurture resilience, even after graduation.
-In other words, our students learn they can believe In their dreams!
+We teach our blind students skills, imbue them with self-confidence,…

 READ MORE